Baroque

 Paintings

 One of the most famous Baroque paintings is Caravaggio’s The Calling of Saint Matthew, painted in the early 17th century.
-The artwork portrays the moment when Jesus called Saint Matthew to become one of his disciples.
+The artwork portrays the moment Jesus called Saint Matthew to become one of his disciples.
 The painting is notable for its dramatic use of light and shadow, which creates a sense of intensity and tension.
 Additionally, the figures in the painting are highly dynamic, capturing the movement and energy typical of Baroque art.
 Caravaggio’s innovative use of chiaroscuro, the contrast between light and dark, adds depth and drama to the scene.

 Another well-known Baroque painting is Diego Velázquez’s The Triumph of Bacchus, created in the mid-17th century.
 The artwork depicts the Roman god of wine, Bacchus, and his entourage.
 The dynamic composition of the painting, with swirling figures and a palpable sense of movement, conveys the scene’s energy and excitement.
 Velázquez’s masterful rendering of textures and attention to detail, such as the delicate folds of fabric and the play of light on surfaces, further enhance the overall impact of the painting.